-Of course, in Planck units, all out-going particles will have energies comparable to the inverse of the black hole mass.
+In Planck units, all out-going particles will have energies comparable to the inverse of the black hole mass.
 And of course, we can keep all in-going particles in that domain as well.
 Then all perturbations on the black hole's space-time metric will be small.
 To accommodate for these perturbations we include gravitons among the low energy particles.

-Thus we obtain an S matrix that is unitary in the Hilbert space spanned by particles with energies (far) below the Planck mass (we may choose the limit of l so low that considerably fewer micro-states are involved, but if we do that, an other problem would arise, see later).
+Thus we obtain an S matrix that will be shown to be unitary in the Hilbert space spanned by particles with energies (far) below the Planck mass (we may choose the limit of l so low that considerably fewer micro-states are involved, but if we do that, an other problem would arise, see end of slide 9).

 Only at the horizon itself, one has to take into account the gravitational back reaction.
 Surprisingly, this entirely non-perturbative feature can be handled, since it happens to be described by linear equations.